Quantitative weak mixing for random substitution tilings: Uniform rates of weak mixing

 \subsection{Proof of uniform bounds for twisted integrals in Theorem \ref{thm:main2}}

-Let $S_1,\dots, S_N$ be a collection of $N$ uniformly expanding compatible substitution rules on the $M$ prototiles $t_1,\dots, t_M$ of dimension $d$ and $\mu$ a $\sigma$-invariant positively simple, postal ergodic probability measure on $\Sigma_N$ such that $\log \|\Phi_x^*\|\in L^1_\mu$, where $\Phi^*_x$ is the map on the first cohomology of $\Omega_x$ induced by the shift, and assume that $\mathrm{dim}(E^+_x)>d$.
+Let $S_1,\dots, S_N$ be a collection of $N$ uniformly expanding compatible substitution rules on the $M$ prototiles $t_1,\dots, t_M$ of dimension $d$ and $\mu$ a $\sigma$-invariant measure satisfying the hypotheses of Theorem \ref{thm:main}.
 Pick an Oseledets regular $x$ and $\Rd\in \mathcal{M}_x$ such that the conclusions of Theorem \ref{thm:main} hold, and so by the previous subsection, (\ref{eqn:avgCorr}) also holds.
 The argument here follows the argument of Venkatesh in \cite[Lemma 3.1]{venkatesh:sparse}.